-- the IRB-approved consent form or information sheet that will be distributed to students inviting them to participate in the study, and
+- the IRB-approved consent form or information sheet that will be distributed to students inviting them to participate in the study,

-- the survey instrument.
+- the IRB-approved survey (or other data collection) instrument.

 C. Administer a survey to WUSM medical students for Program Evaluation/Quality Improvement (PE/CQI) purposes ONLY (NOT for any research purposes):